 Many areas across Japan, especially rural areas with soil not ideal for rice cultivation, are famous for soba.
 But soba making classes are available practically nationwide, especially at craft villages and cultural centers.
 Lessons are also sometimes hosted in private homes in combination with other traditional crafts to make for a more in-depth cultural experience.
 Prices of soba making experiences typically range from 2,000 to 9,000 yen per person (usually 2,000-3,000 yen per person per hour).

-Prior bookings are usually required around 2-7 days in advance.
-Many soba making lessons are conducted in Japanese, but activity websites, such as Voyagin, also list some lessons for English speakers.
+Prior bookings are often required a few days in advance.
+Many soba making lessons are conducted in Japanese, but activity websites, such as Klook, also list some English plans.
 Note that the experience can be slightly messy, so wearing appropriate clothing is advised.